PipedreamHQ/pipedream/docs/docs/privacy-and-security/README.md

 If you'd like to report a suspected vulnerability, please contact <span style="font-weight: bold">security@pipedream.com</span>.

-If you need to encrypt sensitive data as part of your report, you can use our [PGP key](/privacy-and-security/pgp-key/).
+If you need to encrypt sensitive data as part of your report, you can use our security team's [PGP key](/privacy-and-security/pgp-key/).

 ## Reporting abuse

-If you suspect Pipedream resources are being used for illegal purposes, or otherwise violate [the Pipedream Terms](https://pipedream.com/terms), [report it here](/abuse/).
+If you suspect Pipedream resources are being used for illegal purposes, or otherwise violate [the Pipedream Terms](https://pipedream.com/terms), [report abuse here](/abuse/).

 ## Compliance